Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Dynamics by SDE

 \subsection{Phase I: Escaping from Unstable Equilibria}

 Suppose that the algorithm starts to iterate around a unstable equilibrium, (e.g. saddle point).
 Different from our previous analysis, we rescale two aforementioned processes $U_{\eta}(t)$ and $V_{\eta}(t)$ rescaled by a factor of $\eta^{-1/2}$.
-This eventually allows us to capture the uncertainty in Phase I by stochastic differential equations.
-Roughly speaking, the ODE approximation is essentially a variant of the law of large numbers for Markov process, while the SDE approximation serves as a variant of central limit theorem accordingly.
+This eventually allows us to capture the uncertainty of the algorithm updates by stochastic differential equations.
+Roughly speaking, the ODE approximation is essentially a variant of law of large number for Markov process, while the SDE approximation serves as a variant of central limit theorem accordingly.